Frangitron/python-arduino-serial/README.md

 - generate C Header files
 - send and receive data from both Python and Arduino through serial communication

+Meant to be used with [Arduino Python Serial](https://github.com/MrFrangipane/arduino-python-serial)

 ## Usage

 - Data serialization examples can be found in [the tests](tests/test_bytes_serialization.py)